eloytoro/fg-modal/README.md

 fgModal is fully capable of recreating the same logic (using a different API) but instead of defining modals and their settings within controllers you'll be defining them using a `provider`

-##Provider
+## Provider

 `ModalProvider.modal(name, options)` - defines a new modal in your app, the `options` are
 * `templateUrl | template` - The `ModalTemplate`'s html template. **Note:** you can refer to the modal's instance using `$modal` inside angular expressions within the html
 * `controller` - Controller with logic, injects `$scope`, `$element` and `$modal`
+* `controllerAs` - Alias for the controller within the scope
-* `defaults` - List of pre-defined events that will be applied to every `Modal` instance once they're created.
+* `defaults` - List of pre-defined events that will be applied to every `Modal` instance once they're created. (optional)
 * `resolve` - Very much like any other resolve is an object that resolves the given key values to the value the promise they reference to.
-The modal won't link until every resolve is fullfiled.
+The modal won't link until every resolve is fullfiled. (optional)
+* `class` - A css class that will be added to the modal once its linked (optional)

 `ModalProvider.loadingTemplateUrl` - If defined then it will load the default template while the modal is being loaded.
 Its defined within the `$rootScope`

 `ModalProvider.loadingMask` - If true it will show the mask above the webpage while the modal is loading, preventing the user from interacting with anything else while it loads. (defaults to true)

-##Service
+## Service

 `Modal(name)` - Returns the `ModalTemplate` that goes by the given name.

 `Modal.list` - Returns an array of all existing modals sorted by their priority.

-##ModalTemplate
+## ModalTemplate

 `ModalTemplate.pop(scope)` - Instantiates a new modal, the scope parameter will be copied to the modal's internal scope, it can be either a scope or an object.

-##Modal
+## Modal

 `Modal.accept()` - Closes the modal triggering the `accept` event.